MaelGarcia/central-frontend/CONTRIBUTING.md

 #### Test Data

-We generate and store test data specific to ODK Central using the [`testData`](/test/data/index.js) object, which uses faker.js. `testData` will persist data until the end of a test and can be thought of as a mock of ODK Central Backend and its database.
+We generate and store test data specific to Conectados using the [`testData`](/test/data/index.js) object, which uses faker.js. `testData` will persist data until the end of a test and can be thought of as a mock of Conectados Backend and its database.

 `testData` defines a "store" for each Backend resource.
 For example, `testData.extendedProjects` is a store that generates and stores projects.
 A store can also be associated with one or more "views," each of which represents a way to format the data and will transform the data in the store.
 For example, `testData.extendedProjects` is the canonical store of projects, and the objects it generates have extended metadata properties; `testData.standardProjects` is a view onto that store and transforms the objects in the store by removing their extended metadata properties.